 Of course that’s a simplification and there are plenty of exceptions.
 The left hemisphere dominates language processing in most people, both left and right handed individuals, but not everyone.
 In cases of neurological damage, the brain is occasionally able to shift some functioning from the damaged hemisphere to the undamaged.
 The reason I have raised lateralization here is because people usually think of the brain as one unified physical structure, and to call it ‘the brain’ suggests so.
 It is in fact two separate hemispheres with the Corpus Callosum in between.
 By some measures the human digestive system could even count as a brain.
 So the question is which brain should we study to find consciousness?
 The left-brain?
 The right-brain?
 The two hemispheres together?
 With or without the Corpus Callosum?
 Or perhaps we should study the brain in your belly?

 As western civilisation developed, humans swapped an Animistic understanding of the trees, mountains, animals and other stuff that surrounded us, for the Judeo-Christian understanding that only humans have souls.
 The dominant view became God had taken us and only us over that threshold of animal consciousness into the realm of moral beings, so for most of western history the only consciousness worth examining was human.
 Recent studies on animal consciousness are rapidly broadening out our expectation of where to find intelligent consciousness, the subject of a separate post.
 My point is simply that our basic understanding of what it is to be human – to be an animal possessed of a self-aware consciousness – is still partly influenced by thousands of years of religious and cultural history.
-The predominant view, that human consciousness is separate from consciousness in the rest of the animal kingdom, is partly a result of our cultural context.
-Our concept of conscious starts with a certain bias, as we are largely tied to the assumption that anything we might call consciousness can only be located within a brain, almost certainly a human brain.
+The predominant view, that human consciousness is in a distinctly different category from consciousness in the rest of the animal kingdom, is partly a result of our cultural context.
+Our concept of consciousness starts with a certain bias, as we are largely tied to the assumption that anything we might call consciousness can only be located within a brain, almost certainly a human brain.

 At the other end of the scale, the measurement problem underlines we are not simply conscious beings interacting with an objective material Universe – human existence is more than that of an actor playing a part on a lifeless stage set.
 The Universe is not simply a collection of ‘dumb matter’.
 But we come up against the same problem.
 All animals including humans are composed of the exact same molecules as the rocks, the soil and the rest of the material world around us, and yet we and other animals have consciousness whereas the vast majority of stuff around us does not.